Protecting Your Rights After a Driver Flees the Scene

 Contact a Phoenix Hit-and-Run Lawyer at Gallagher & Kennedy

-If you were injured in a hit-and-run—whether as a motorist, cyclist, or pedestrian—contact us today to discuss your case.
-We will answer your questions, review your insurance coverage, and explain your legal options during a free consultation.
-Call (602) 346-9432 or reach out through our online contact form to speak with a Phoenix hit-and-run lawyer today.
-Our team is ready to stand with you, protect your claim, and help you pursue the full compensation you deserve.
+Contact us online or reach out directly to speak with a Phoenix hit-and-run lawyer today.
+Our team is ready to stand with you, protect your claim, and pursue the full compensation you deserve.

 Phoenix, AZ 85016